wisdom2608/github-actions-ecr/README.md

 # github-ecr
-Build and push Docker Image to ECR using github actions
+Build and push a Docker Image to ECR using github actions